wwfyde/dify-docs/en/tutorials/model-configuration/localai.md

    - Server URL: http://127.0.0.1:8080

-     > If Dify is deployed via docker, fill in the host domain: `http://<your-LocalAI-endpoint-domain>:8080`, which can be a LAN IP address, like: `http://192.168.1.100:8080`
+     > If MoLook is deployed via docker, fill in the host domain: `http://<your-LocalAI-endpoint-domain>:8080`, which can be a LAN IP address, like: `http://192.168.1.100:8080`

    Click "Save" to use the model in the application.